- Custom Any Size Outdoor Telecom Enclosure

 KDM, as a leading outdoor telecom enclosure manufacturer located in China, outstands in our quality and manufacturing capabilities.
 Thus, we excelled in delivering the right product with high or low volume on schedule.
-With the help of our expert technicians and professional designing team, we at KDM fabricate as per their customer needs and also assists in design and structuring outdoor telecom enclosure.
+With the help of our expert technicians and professional designing team, we at KDM fabricate as per their customer needs and also assists in design and structuring the outdoor telecom enclosure.

-Over the 10 years of experiences in designing and production of all kinds of the enclosure, we have gained a great reputation.
+Over the 10 years of experience in designing and production of all kinds of the enclosure, we have gained a great reputation.
 Relying on our professional technique and rigorous quality control, we continuously offer high cost-effective outdoor telecom enclosure products to our valued customers.